Harold Cox: Early life

 Harold taught mathematics for two years in India at the Muhammadan Anglo-Oriental College, which is now Aligarh Muslim University at Aligarh.
 He returned to England in 1887 to read for the Bar, and became a student of Gray's Inn.
 Instead of a barrister, he became a journalist.

+In 1890, he married Helen Clegg, a successful accountant and auditor.

 As a proponent of free trade, he was secretary of the Cobden Club from 1899 to 1904.
 Cox was elected as a Liberal Member of Parliament for Preston in the general election of 1906, where he campaigned vigorously against the Unionist's proposals for Tariff Reform.

 Member of Parliament

 However his tenure as a Liberal MP was not a happy one; Cox was a classical liberal but the Liberal Party was moving away from this to embrace new liberalism during the passage of the Liberal welfare reforms.
 Cox, almost alone in the Liberal Party, fought against his party's policies of old-age pensions, meals for poor schoolchildren and unemployment benefit.
 He exclaimed in his Socialism in the House of Commons (1907) that he was against weakening individual and group responsibility.
 G. P. Gooch, a Liberal MP in support of such reforms, said that Cox "was the only man on the Liberal side who clung to the doctrines of laissez-faire in their unadulterated form.
 While we saw in the state an indispensable instrument for establishing a minimum standard of life for the common man, he dreaded the slackening of moral fibre as a result of getting 'something for nothing'."

 In the general election of January 1910, Cox sought re-election as a free trade candidate in opposition to the official Liberal candidate, Sir John Gorst but came bottom of the poll.
 He stood as a free trade candidate at the Cambridge by-election in 1911 but failed to win the seat.
 He was subsequently Alderman of the London County Council from 1910 to 1912 and then editor of the Edinburgh Review to 1929.

 Cox also served on a number of committees: the Bryce Commission on German Outrages in 1915, the Committee on Public Retrenchment in 1916 and the Royal Commission on Decimal Currency in 1919.